philippgille/serve/README.md

 - Snap: [https://github.com/philippgille/serve/blob/master/snap/snapcraft.yaml](https://github.com/philippgille/serve/blob/master/snap/snapcraft.yaml)

-The Snap package can also be built manually, for example with this Bash script which utilizes Docker:
+The Snap package can also be built manually, for example with this script which utilizes Docker:

 - Windows: `build\build-snap-with-docker.ps1`
 - Linux: `build/build-snap-with-docker.sh`

+The Chocolatey packages can be built with this script:

+- Windows: `build\build-chocolatey.ps1`